namdvt/Rainforest-Connection-Species-Audio-Detection/README.md

 ### Training
 - Use bachsize=8, lr=0.01, CosineAnnealingWarmRestarts 30, 1
 - No augmentation
-- In every batches, randomly select 1 sample for 1 filename
+- In every batches, randomly select 1 sample for 1 recording id
 - Probalibity of TP/FP in one batch is 0.6/0.4
 ### Inference
-- Inference using stride=1, then max the results
+- Inference using a sliding window with stride=1, then max the results
 - Compute gmean for outputs from different folds
 ### Not work
 - Augmentation: mix, add noise, time stretch ...